Culture of Bengaluru: Music

-Bangalore is marked by many musical bards who have contributed significantly to both forms of Indian classical music, the Carnatic and Hindustani traditions.
-A home to many outstanding musicians, veterans and upcoming, Karnataka prides itself of renowned musical personalities like Purandara Dasa (the father of Carnatic music), Tyagraja, Kalakkad Subbiah Ramanarayanan Iyer, Dr Nithyasree Mahadevan, Gingger Shankar, Basavaraj Rajguru, and Gangubai Hangal.
+Historically, some Bangalore musicians have worked in the Carnatic and Hindustani traditions.
+Notable musicians from the city include Purandara Dasa (the father of Carnatic music), Tyagraja, Kalakkad Subbiah Ramanarayanan Iyer, Dr Nithyasree Mahadevan, Gingger Shankar, Basavaraj Rajguru, and Gangubai Hangal.

-The newfangled musicians of Karnataka have adapted a modernistic approach towards music and have flawlessly conflated different various genres to create progressive music, yet retaining the ethnic appeal.
-Some of the names worth mentioning are Lucky Ali, Jim Ankan Deka, Bapu Padmanabha, Pravin Godkhindi, Shimoga Subbanna, Mysore Ananthaswamy, P. Kalinga Rao, Bangalore Latha, G. V. Atri, C. Ashwath and Balappa Hukkeri.
-Internationally reputed Musicians who reside in Bangalore today are Mahesh Mahadev, Raghu Dixit, Priyadarshini, Praveen D Rao, Vijay Prakash, Sagar S, Ricky Kej and others.
+Modern musicians include Lucky Ali, Jim Ankan Deka, Bapu Padmanabha, Pravin Godkhindi, Shimoga Subbanna, Mysore Ananthaswamy, P. Kalinga Rao, Bangalore Latha, G. V. Atri, C. Ashwath and Balappa Hukkeri.

 The Bangalore music scene consists of a far cry of different genres, from international music to traditional folk songs.
 Janapadhas are the traditional folk songs in the historic culture of Karnataka.
 The vast number of different people living in Bangalore hailing from different places developed a distinct style of music.
 Kannada film music is heard playing in auto rickshaws, shops, and the streets.
 The party and the nightlife scenario experiences a different type of music, most popular international numbers varying in genres from Trance, Pop, Indi-pop, and Hip-Hop, Bollywood music is less dominant.